ufjschool/ob-s14/drafts/second/HauntedStory.md

 “These experiences are an important part of the human experience,” he says.
 “And no attempt to understand the human mind would be complete without considering these experiences.”

-#Emilie Shinskie
+###Paranormal Problem Solvers

 I was curious, curious about who these people were and skeptical about what they did.

 I walked into the Engineering Building on the UF campus at 7:50 p.m., looking for the white polo shirts he said they’d be wearing.
 On their website they claimed to be “everyday people,” passionate and interested in researching and investigating paranormal activity.

-Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a PhD student in anthropology at UF and member of the non-profit organization, shook my hand kindly.
+Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a doctoral student in anthropology at UF and member of the non-profit organization, shook my hand kindly.

 They were more professional and gentler-looking than I had imagined.
 I felt silly for carrying my pepper spray along with me, thinking that I’d have to protect myself from something paranormal that might have tagged along for the interview.